How we deal with parliamentary misconduct

-The Parliamentary Workplace Standards and Integrity Commission (the commission) is an independent and impartial body.
+The Victorian Parliamentary Workplace Standards and Integrity Commission (the Commission) is an independent and impartial body.
 This means we do not advocate for either the person making a report of misconduct or the individual the report is about.

 When we receive a report of alleged parliamentary misconduct, we carefully assess the information provided to determine the appropriate course of action.